 LSG consists of students, so we understand the toll stress can have on our minds and bodies.

-Leeds Student Government will be hosting the first Leeds Mental Health Week before finals, and will include activities such as massages, Goat Yoga, Heart 2 Heart
+Leeds Student Government will be hosting the annual Leeds Mental Health Week before finals, and will include activities such as massages, Goat Yoga, Heart 2 Heart

 speaker series, aromatherapy, Pizza and Puppies, and DIY essential oils throughout the week of 04/15.